suffolklibraries/lgc/content/collections/events/galapagos-talk-15-03.md

   [01473 890089](tel:01473890089)
 updated_by: c2a9acd7-26be-4f49-89cb-918d0960210a
-updated_at: 1732117134
+updated_at: 1732118631
 duplicated_from: b5d671d3-486f-4327-a0e9-da474abf1661
 accessibility_information:
   - 'Wheelchair accessible'
   - 'Accessible toilets'
 ---
-Come along to find out more about our natural world
+Come along to find out more about our natural world.